You Need to Choose Between Mental Health and Career. Says Who?

 A career starts long before the first job.
 It’s a long story about the passions, education, skills, influences, experience, knowledge, aspirations, and efforts that shape a professional path.
 And that path, for sure, isn’t something we want to give up easily.

 However, we’re often expected to sacrifice mental health for success.
-We have to choose between deadlines and healthy sleep, a promotion and quality time with loved ones, work tasks and hobbies.
-Inspired by the LinkedIn “be a little extra” spirit, we make the trade-offs every single day.
+We have to choose between deadlines and healthy sleep, a promotion and quality time with loved ones, work tasks, and hobbies.
+Inspired by the LinkedIn “be a little extra” spirit, we make trade-offs every single day.

 As a result, about 68% of Millennials and 81% of Gen Zers left jobs for mental health reasons from 2019 to 2021.

 Let’s look at some other insights into the state of mental health at work. 👇🏽